Postmates Driver (Uber Eats) Review [2023] – How To Earn Money As A Driver

 How To Sign Up

 • Download the Fleet app.
-You’ll provide basic information, like your name, location, vehicle type, and, finally, give the company permission to perform the background check.
+You’ll provide basic information, like your name, location, and vehicle type, and, finally, give the company permission to perform the background check.

 • Fill out the paperwork.
 Independent contractors have to sign a contractor agreement and W-9 tax form.
 Part-time employees sign an offer letter and W-4 tax form.